Poorly written manuscripts will be returned to the author.

-The article must be written in English using clear and unambiguous text and must conform to professional standards of courtesy and expression.
+The article must be written in English and must use clear, unambiguous, technically correct text.
+The article must conform to professional standards of courtesy and expression.

 The article should include sufficient introduction and background to demonstrate how the work fits into the broader field of knowledge.
 Relevant prior literature should be appropriately referenced.

 The structure of the submitted article should conform to an acceptable format of ‘standard sections’ (see our Instructions for Authors for our suggested format).
 Significant departures in structure should be made only if they significantly improve clarity or conform to a discipline-specific custom.

 Figures should be relevant to the content of the article, of sufficient resolution, and appropriately described and labeled.

 The submission should be ‘self-contained,’ should represent an appropriate ‘unit of publication’, and should include all results relevant to the hypothesis.
 Coherent bodies of work should not be inappropriately subdivided merely to increase publication count.

 Formal results should include clear definitions of all terms and theorems, and detailed proofs.

 The submission must describe original primary research within the Aims & Scope of the Journal.